Nicolepcx/ai-agents-the-definitive-guide/README.md

 ![OReilly_logo_rgb.png](resources%2FOReilly_logo_rgb.png)

 # AI Agents - The definitive Guide
-This is the corresponding code for the book Transformers - The definitive Guide The book can be found [here](https://oreillymedia.pxf.io/ZQOjdW)
+This is the corresponding code for the book AI Agents - The definitive Guide The book can be found [here](oreillymedia.pxf.io/POEx4e)

 ## TOC
 - Chapter 1 From LLMs to Agents: The Foundational Blueprint